Skip to content

 There are an estimated 47,000 different species!
 Habitats range from forests to deserts, and spiders can be found on every continent except Antarctica.

 Most spiders live in habitats with moderate temperatures and humidity levels.
 The two main types of spider habitats are ground-dwelling and web-based.
-Ground-dwelling spiders live in burrows underground or under rocks, logs, or other debris.
+Ground-dwelling spiders live underground burrows or under rocks, logs, or other debris.

 Web-based spiders build webs that they reside within or near.
-Common examples include the black widow spider, garden spider, and cellar spider.
+Common examples include the black widow, garden, and cellar spiders.

 Deadliest Spiders

 The tarantula is the world’s largest spider, but it doesn’t happen to be the deadliest.
-The Brazilian wandering spider is considered to be the most venomous and dangerous, with a potent neurotoxin that can kill humans in two hours.
-Black widows are also very toxic, having enough venom to kill up to 20 people.
+The Brazilian wandering spider is considered the most evil and dangerous, with a potent neurotoxin that can kill humans in two hours.
+Black widows are also very toxic, having enough venom to kill up to 20 people

 However, they usually only bite when threatened or bothered and will release their poison after biting so as not to cause more harm than necessary.

-Brown recluse spiders aren’t nearly as toxic as black widows because they usually only bite when threatened or harassed and don’t produce many toxins at all.
+Brown recluse spiders aren’t nearly as toxic as black widows because they usually only bite when threatened or harassed and don’t produce many toxins.

 Leave a Reply